BCDevOps/devops-platform-workshops/101-lab/content/12_logging_and_visualizations.md

 # Logging and Visualizations

-> Logging in the Openshift Azure Training Cluster does not leverage Kibana for log surfacing and aggregation.
-For reference these exercises are available so that you can reference it incase you are using Kibana in the 4.x production cluster.

 ### EFK for Aggregated Logs
 The OpenShift platform provides an aggregated logging stack that is automatically configured to centralize and store logs from application pods.
-These logs are only retained for a short period of time, currently about 14 days, but can be used to help identify issues with appliation pods.
+These logs are only retained for a short period of time, currently about 14 days, but can be used to help identify issues with application pods.

 Kibana is the primary interface for viewing and querying logs.